 The FDA emphasizes that MAT is just one part of treating substance abuse and does not constitute a complete recovery program on its own.
 MAT should be used in combination with other methods, such as behavioral therapies, rehab, and recovery meetings.

 The FDA supports continued innovation around MAT to aid people in recovering from substance use disorder.
 The National Institute on Drug Abuse reports that medications are being developed to treat stimulant (cocaine, methamphetamine) and cannabis (marijuana) addiction, but these are not yet available.

 Support, Not Stigma

-In order to ensure that more people have access to MAT, the FDA points out that stigmas must be overcome around this treatment option.
+In order to ensure that more people have access to Medication Assisted Treatment (MAT), the FDA points out that stigmas must be overcome around this treatment option.
 The perception that people use MAT to continue abusing drugs must be erased and replaced with the notion that people utilizing MAT are trying to obtain or maintain a recovery lifestyle.